 What lies behind the doors of the 500-year-old courtyard houses in Beijing’s hutongs?
 Find out as you explore this historic residential neighborhood that developed around the Forbidden City during the 15th century via rickshaw and sit down for lunch with a local family.
 Cap off your day at the Great Wall, followed by a Welcome Dinner with complimentary wine at the base of the Great Wall itself.

 The life-sized Terra-cotta Warriors and Horses were made over 2,200 years ago to guard the tomb of China’s first emperor, yet it wasn’t until the last century when about 8,000 of these figures were excavated.
 They represent the army that protected the empire, but they were just part of its defenses: China’s first great wall still guards China’s first capital, both of which you’ll visit.
-Get in the spirit of the Tang Dynasty with a traditional Chinese dinner, accompanied by a cultural performance that pays tribute to the music, folk dances and beautiful silk costumes of the Tang era.
+Get in the spirit of the Tang Dynasty with a traditional Chinese dinner, accompanied by a cultural performance.

 Jade has been cherished in China for 10,000 years.
 Watch artisans carving intricate designs and learn what to look for when buying this special stone before flying to Hangzhou, a lakeside city legendary for its beauty, where you will check into the luxurious Shangri-La Hangzhou Hotel.